 Versatility

 This stroller shines for quick errands, airports and vacation use where compactness wins.
-It’s less suited to serious jogging or very rough trails, and very tall parents who prefer a high handle might notice a difference.
+It’s less suited to serious jogging, very rough trails, or taller parents who need a high, adjustable handle for long daily walks.

 Key Benefits